cltrudeau/screwdriver/README.rst

 Supports
 ========

-screwdriver has been tested with Python 2.7, 3.6 and 3.7
+screwdriver has been tested with Python 3.9 - 3.13

 Docs & Source
 =============